SETI/bolides/webapp/README.txt

 WantedBy=multi-user.target
 -------------------------------------------------------------

-3) Setting up HTTPS
+3) DNS and HTTPS

+Contact your hosting or DNS provider to add a DNS A record pointing your domain to the server's IP address.
+Now, make the server work with
+HTTPS:

-sudo apt-get install certbot python3-certbot-nginx sudo certbot --nginx -d bolides.seti.org
+sudo apt-get install certbot python3-certbot-nginx sudo certbot --nginx -d YOUR_DOMAIN_NAME_HERE

 Now we need to add a command to the crontab to auto-renew the certificate: sudo crontab -e